A teacher is dead and 2 people are wounded after a France stabbing attack that echoes 2020 killing

 Hundreds of police deployed around the school and nearby neighborhoods, including heavily armed units, and barricaded a wide perimeter around the school.
 Parents said pupils were still confined to the locked-down school more than three hours after the attack.

 Friday's attack had echoes of Paty's slaying on Oct 16, 2020 — also a Friday — by an 18-year-old who had become radicalized.
-Like the suspect in Friday's stabbings, that attacker was of Chechen background.
+Like the suspect in Friday's stabbings, the attacker had a Chechen background.

-Martin Doussau, a philosophy teacher at the Gambetta high school, said the attacker was armed with two knives and appeared to be hunting specifically for a history teacher.
+Martin Doussau, a philosophy teacher at Gambetta-Carnot, said the assailant was armed with two knives and appeared to be hunting specifically for a history teacher.
 Paty taught history and geography.

 “When he turned around and asked me if I am a history teacher, I immediately thought of Samuel Paty,” Doussau told reporters.